Borrower Frequently Asked Questions

 A: Unpaid charges are other monies owed but not yet collected on the account.
 Please contact our office for a detailed breakdown.

 A: If we collect impounds/escrow, Note Servicing Center sends the payments.
-Always forward a copy of your statements to Note Servicing Center when received.
-If we do not have an impound established, the responsibility is the borrowers unless the note states different.
+Always forward a copy of your tax bills or insurance statements to Note Servicing Center when received.
+If we do not have an impound established, the responsibility is the borrowers unless the note states differently.

 A: Your escrow account may only be cancelled with the approval of your lender.
 We would need to receive confirmation in writing by both parties.